-Data aggregation is the process of bringing all your marketing data together in one place where it can be conveniently analyzed.
-While there are significant difficulties in just achieving that step, the real challenge is ingesting the data in a standardized, normalized way that enables you to analyze and extract real insights.
+Data aggregation is the process of bringing all your marketing data together — especially cost data — in one place where it can be conveniently analyzed.
+While there are significant difficulties in achieving just that step, the real challenge is ingesting the data in a standardized, normalized way that enables you to analyze and extract real insights.

-In the past, data was typically aggregated manually using spreadsheets.
+In the past, marketers typically aggregated data manually using spreadsheets.
 This process, however, requires a significant amount of tedious work to reformat, standardize, and prepare the data for analysis.
+(And it’s common to make small mistakes that snowball.)
 For modern marketers that often use numerous media channels, platforms, and campaigns for their business, this manual data aggregation process is far too inefficient for analytical purposes.
 Ultimately, the process of automating data aggregation enables marketers to understand and analyze the performance of each individual campaign as well as the ROI of their marketing efforts as a whole.